Chip Denominations: Stop Making This Common Mistake

 | Green | 1,000 | 4 | 4,000 |

-| Total | 24 chips | 10,000 |
+| 24 chips | 10,000 |

-Notice what’s missing: there’s no $25 chip, no $50 chip, no $5,000 chip.
+Three colors.
+24 chips per player.
+Clean.
+Notice what’s missing: no 25-chip, no 50-chip, no 5,000-chip.
 You don’t need them.
-The blind structure should be designed around these denominations, and Poker Timer does this automatically.
+The blind structure is designed around these denominations (and Poker Timer’s auto-generator does this automatically).

 This is the insight that changes everything.
 Your chip denominations aren’t arbitrary — they should be chosen so that every blind level can be easily represented.